 - webinars; using online video chats for different ideas, i.e, online community chats, educational presentations, videoing a studio session or an event, etc.

-- creative methods of involving your supporters in your affairs, undertakings, etc, or to entice them to engage with each other - building a sense of community.
+- creative methods of involving your supporters in your undertakings, etc, or connect them to engage with each other - building a sense of community.

 - postcard announcements; occasionally sending postcards to your fanbase is surprisingly effective and can keep you in their mind.